alan-platform/alan-platform.github.io/pages/tuts/reference.md

 2. `./alan build`
 3. `./alan build -C migrations`
 4. `cp dist/from_scratch.migration deployments/default/instances/server.migration`
-5. `./alan package dist/project.pkg deployments/default -f minors.json`
+5. `./alan package dist/project.pkg deployments/default`

 The bootstrap command is used only initially.
 Building and copy-ing the migration is only necessary when you make change to the migration.